EDeanF/DebianInstall/README.md

 ### Installing base

 - Currently, Debian 11 seems to work out of the box
 - In the past, installing xfce4 along with the operating system would break on Aero 15.
-You can try installing just the standard system utilities and then install deskstop later
+You can try installing just the standard system utilities and then install desktop later

 # Install